eu81273/confiig/README.md

 For example, set `NODE_ENV` with separator `/` like `local/foo` then `default.js + local.js + foo.js` configs are merged.

 ### Dynamic Configuration
-With `confiig/dynamic` module, you can get values latest. `confiig/dynamic` module watchs change of NODE_ENV and config files.
-If config files or NODE_ENV changes then the returning value changes according to.
+With `confiig/dynamic` module, you can get values dynamically. `confiig/dynamic` module watchs change of NODE_ENV and config files.
+If config files or NODE_ENV modified then `confiig` re-calculate combined config values immediately.

 ```js
 import conf from 'confiig/dynamic';